ProphetLamb/csharp-mongo-migrations/README.md

 MongoDB Migration extensively uses ASP.NET to prepare the environment required for processing of migrations.
 Without ASP.NET most features are unavailable, but the core - `DatabaseMirationProcessor` - public API; it is accessible to the user.

-1. Describe your database in the `DatabaseMigrationSettings` record.
+1. Describe your database in the `MigrationDescriptor` record.
-2. Pack all available `IMigration`s into the `MigrationExecutionDescriptor` record.
+2. Pack all available `IMongoMigration`s into the `DatabaseMigrationProcessor` record.
 3. Instantiate `DatabaseMirationProcessor` for your database.
-4. Call `DatabaseMirationProcessor.MigrateToVersionAsync` with the available `MigrationExecutionDescriptor`s.
+4. Call `DatabaseMirationProcessor.MigrateToVersionAsync` with the available `DatabaseMigrationProcessor`s.

 ## ToDO